On the non-existence of solutions of the Dirichlet problem for the minimal surface system

-\Section{Method for Theorem \ref{t2}}{Method for Theorem \ref{t2}} In this section we shall extend Theorem \ref{t1} by understanding the topological condition from a different angle, and still assume that $\Omega=\mathbb D^{n+1}$ at this stage.
-Now the image, not necessarily $S^m$ with $m<n$, is a submanifold $N^l=\eta(S^n)$ in $\mathbb R^{m+1}$ of dimension $l<n$.
+\Section{Method for Theorem \ref{t2}}{Method for Theorem \ref{t2}} In this section we shall extend Theorem \ref{t1} by understanding the topological condition from a different angle.
+Still assume that $\Omega=\mathbb D^{n+1}$ at this stage and that the image is an embedded submanifold $N^l=\eta(S^n)$ in $\mathbb R^{m+1}$ of dimension $l<n$.